oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 The query uses the `idx_showid_minWatched` index, and the index is a covering one for this query.
 Notice that `idx_showid_minWatched` index indexes the `episodeID` field as well.
 It may appear that this is not necessary, but the field is actually needed so that the index satisfies the `with unique keys per row` property.
 ![query9a-plan](./images/query9a-plan.png)

 What if you didn’t have `idx_showid_minWatched`?
 Could this query have used `idx_showid`?
-The answer is no. This is because of the argument to the `sum()`function: The `idx_showid` index contains just the `showid` (and the primary key).
+The answer is no. This is because of the argument to the `sum()`function: The `idx_showid` index contains just the `showid`.
 So, if the query was evaluated by scanning that index, you wouldn’t be able to evaluate the `$show.seriesInfo.episodes.minWatched` expression, because there wouldn’t be any `$show` variable anymore (there would exist only an internal `$showid` variable that ranges over the index entries).
 Therefore, in order to compute the argument of `sum()`, you need to retrieve the full row.
 But what is the exact expression that should be computed as the argument of `sum()`?
 One might say that the expression is `info.shows.seriesInfo.episodes.minWatched`.
-However, this is not correct because the expression returns the minutes watched for all the show ids in the row, instead of just the show id of the current group.
+However, this is incorrect because the expression returns the minutes watched for all the show ids in the row, instead of just the show id of the current group.
 This analysis leads to the following equivalent query, which does use the `idx_showid` index.
 However, the index is not covering in this case as shown below.
+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>